 Motorway works out offers based on your location, and works with many of the major car buying sites now on the internet.
 It also includes scrap merchants and recyclers for those wanting to dispose of a non-runner.

-Of course, all offers on any online site are subject to seeing the car in the metal so bear that in mind when looking at the prices being offered.
+Remember that any offer on an online site are subject to seeing the car in the metal, so bear that in mind when looking at the prices being offered.
 Motorway surveys all owners who sell through the site to find out what they were finally paid for their car, and also collects final selling prices from the dealerships it works with.
 This data is then used to make the valuations of cars entered into the site more accurate.

 We Buy Any Car

 We Buy Any Car is the best-known online car buying site, mainly due to its extensive radio and TV advertising.
 The service proudly boasts a 4.5 out of 5 TrustPilot rating from more than 80,000 customer reviews.

 Like Motorway, you enter your car’s registration and mileage into the site to start the ball rolling.
 You are also asked for the number of previous owners and whether the car has a full service history, which are factored into the offer price.